 Larger corporations have the financial bandwidth to spend millions or even billions on data security.
 They know how important it is from a long-term perspective.
 There are extensive policies and dedicated teams to manage their security networks.
 Software giant, Microsoft, announced an investment of $1 billion each year for their cyber security.

 No small business can keep up in these instances, which is why they are at the forefront of many cyber attacks today.
 It is easier to hack into a small business system without enough protective measures than to breach massive organisations with hefty investments in data security.
+Under data erasure regulations, you have every right to delete any sensitive data from the internet if your small business is at risk of data theft.

 How Are Small Businesses Put at Risk?